drfknoble/tensorflow_projects/path_segmentation/README.md

 The following is a list of steps to follow to get started with using this project':

-1. Clone the tensorflow_projects repo'.
+1. Clone the path_segmentation repo'.
+1. Download the VGG Data and copy it into the model sub-directory.
 1. Install Anaconda and create a Python 3.5 environment for TensorFlow, e.g. 'tf' for TensorFlow running on a CPU or 'tf-gpu' for TensorFlow running on a GPU.
 Activate the environment and install jupyer, matplotlib, scipy, and tensorflow/tensorflow-gpu.
 1. Install Code and the Python extension.
 1. Open a Windows command line and activate an environment.
 Type 'code' to open Code, then browse to the path_segmentation directory.

-Since the network is large, its exported meta data is going to be too (it's approximately 2 GB per export).
-To help, in setup.py and main.py I've create a variable named default_dir, which can be any valid directory you want (just make sure the host drive, e.g. C:/, has enough space). default_dir should contain 'data', 'logs', and 'model' sub-directories.
-Download the VGG Data into the model sub-directory. setup.py will populate the data sub-directory. main.py will populate the logs sub-directory.
-Then, everything should be setup properly.

 # Usage

-To generate the training and validation TFRecords, use Code's built-in console and type the following command:
+To generate the training and validation TFRecords, use Code's built-in, or the system's, console and type the following command:

     python setup.py

-To train the network, use Code's built-in console and type the following command:
+To train the network, use Code's built-in, or the system's, console and type the following command:

     python main.py --mode=train

-To visualise the network's output, use code's built-in console and type the following command:
+To visualise the network's output, use code's built-in, or the system's, console and type the following command:

     python main.py --mode=visualize